alexaibio/teaching_content/Transformers/attention.md

 c = [2  0 2]

-It is obvios that according to dot product similarity the "a" vector is highly similar to itself
+According to dot product similarity the "a" vector is highly similar to itself, which completelly makes sence

 dot(a,a) = 1 * 1 + 0 * 0 + 0 * 0 = 1